lubos-turek/fintech-task/README.md

 * *Don’t load the whole dataset at once on the frontend*
 * *Implement search in this UI*

-✅ Created a frontend for this.
+✅ Created a frontend interface with the following features:
+- **Interactive Tree View**: Expandable/collapsible category hierarchy with lazy loading (categories load on-demand when expanded)
+- **Debounced Search**: Full-text search with 1-second debounce to reduce API calls, powered by SQLite FTS5
+- **Search Highlighting**: Matching text is highlighted in search results

 Run it as follows:

 ## Prerequisites